 - The levy is payable by employers at 0.5 per cent of their pay bill (see below for details of how to calculate and pay the levy).

 - All employers receive an allowance of £15,000 to offset against the levy, which means the levy is only payable on a pay bill in excess of £3 million in each year.

 - Employers create an online account with the Apprenticeship Service and levy funds are paid into this.

 - Funding is credited to the online account on a monthly basis, with a 10 per cent top-up applied at the same time.

 - Employers with a pay bill of less than £3 million won’t pay anything but will share the cost of training and assessing their apprentices with government through a ‘co-investment’ arrangement.
-For details on this go to guidance for non-levy paying employers.
+For more details on this, visit: guidance for non-levy paying employers.

 We have produced a factsheet for employers that helps to explain how the apprenticeship levy will work in practice and sets out: